 GATEWAY.
 The award winning LEED platinum Gateway building is located at the entrance of Facility.
 The building, which features photovoltaics, SWAC, and innovative structural designs, provides space to convene and educate.
 It is used by the Friends of NELHA to educate the general public on green sustainable building practices, renewable energy and NELHA’s activities.

 RESEARCH CAMPUS ENERGY GRID, STORAGE AND MICROGRID.
 NELHA is working to develop the research campus micro grid.
 The electric grid components include a 1 MW Genset backup system, a variety of renewables (solar and OTEC), 24/7 pumps stations, multiple business loads and a SCADA system.
 Several Ocean Compressed Air Energy Storage (OCAES) projects have been proposed and would complement the micro grid functionality.
 Other storage projects are located elsewhere in the park such as the 250 kW SAFT containerized battery storage.
-NELHA recently entered into a strategic partnership with the County of Hawai‘i and Hawai‘i Electric Light Company to share resources and attract companies interested in testing and evaluating pre-commercial energy storage units at HOST Park.
+NELHA recently entered into a strategic partnership with the County of Hawai‘i and Hawai‘i Electric Light Company (PDF) to share resources and attract companies interested in testing and evaluating pre-commercial energy storage units at HOST Park.